-- Invariance testing in CFA (or DIF testing in IRT/IFA) proceeds differently depending on the type of groups to be compared - Independent groups?
-Use a "multiple-group" model - > Test separate group-specific factor models simultaneously - Use GROUP= or KNOWNCLASS= in Mplus and separate MODEL: per group - > An alternative approach of MIMIC models, in which the grouping variable is entered as a predictor, does not allow testing of equality of factor loadings or factor variances (so MIMIC is less useful than a full multiple-group model) - Dependent (longitudinal, repeated, dyadic) groups? - > All indicator responses go into SAME model, with separate factors per occasion/condition (allowing all factor covariances by default) - > Usually, the same indicators also have residual covariances by default - Given measurement invariance, growth modeling of the latent traits can serve as a specific type of structural invariance testing - > It is INCORRECT to use a multiple-group model if the groups are dependent
+- Invariance testing in CFA (or testing DIF in IRT/IFA) proceeds differently depending on the type of groups to be compared - Independent groups?
+Use a "multiple-group" model - > Test separate group-specific factor models, but simultaneously - > Use GROUP = in Mplus and separate MODEL statements per group - An alternative approach, MIMIC models, in which the grouping variable is entered as a predictor, do not allow testing of equality of factor loadings or factor variances (so MIMIC is less useful than a full multiple-group model) - Dependent (longitudinal, repeated, dyadic) groups? - All indicator responses go into SAME model, with separate factors per occasion/condition (allowing all factor covariances by default) - > Usually, same indicators also have residual covariances by default - Given measurement invariance, growth modeling of the latent traits can serve as a specific type of structural invariance testing - > It is INCORRECT to use a multiple-group model if groups are dependent